-Julianne specializes in technically challenging fields of apparel, applying her technical precision and innovative approach to the diversity of soft goods production.
-With a B.S. in Apparel Design and M.S. in Human Factors* & Ergonomics, she designs for optimal comfort and quality.
+Julianne specializes in technically challenging product design, applying her technical precision and innovative approach to a diversity of applications.
+With a B.S. in Design and M.S. in Human Factors* & Ergonomics, she designs for optimal comfort and quality.

 Enhancing Fit with Human Factors